Skip to main content

 Use Google Tag Manager

-There are two ways you can implement eCommerce tracking.
-Using a global site tag (gtag.js) or using Google Tag Manager (GTM).
-Also, you can, if you want, update your current UA setup to GA4 as we discussed already.
-The majority of schemas (like product details, currency, etc) are forward compatible and Google will translate your UA events to custom GA4 events.
-Keep in mind that due to forward compatibility only, you might end up breaking your current UA setup.
+There are two ways to implement eCommerce tracking, i.e., using a global site tag (gtag.js) or a Google Tag Manager (GTM).
+Also, if you want, you can update your current UA setup to GA4, as we discussed.
+The majority of schemas (like product details, currency, etc.) are forward-compatible, and Google will translate your UA events to custom GA4 events.
+Remember that you might end up breaking your current UA setup due to forward compatibility only.

-With all that being said, the best is running both in parallel via GTM.
+With all that being said, I still think that the best is running both in parallel via GTM, at least till UA collects the data.

 Why?
-For one, gtag.js supports only several Google products while GTM supports so much more.
+For one, gtag.js supports only several Google products, while GTM supports so much more.
 On top of being really flexible and fairly easy to use by almost everyone on the team, not only devs.
-As for in parallel well you don't wanna mess and screw data do ya?
+As for in parallel, you don't want to mess and screw data and miss what you’ve collected so far, do ya?

 Events in GA4